bplmaps/lmec-main-site/content/articles/town-challenge.md

 ---
-title: "How well do you know your Massachusetts towns?"
+title: How well do you know your Massachusetts towns?
 author: Ian Spangler
 description: Silly games can open new windows into map collections
 date: 2022-10-20T01:30:00.000+00:00
 image: https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:9k41zj46s/3120,559,3215,831/full/0/default.jpg
 backgroundImage: https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:9k41zj46s/3120,559,3215,831/full/0/default.jpg
-tags: [collections, Massachusetts towns, Allmaps]
+tags:
+- collections
 draft: true

 ---
 ## A mass-ive challenge

 How well do you know your Massachusetts towns?
 Off the top of your head, could you name ten?
 Twenty?
 Fifty?

-With [this game from the LMEC](https://mass-towns-challenge.glitch.me), try your hand at guessing every town in Massachusetts.
+With this [new game](https://mass-towns-challenge.glitch.me) from the Leventhal Map and Education Center, try your hand at guessing every town in Massachusetts.
 At 351 towns total, only the bravest and boldest will make it all the way.
 Thankfully, even if you never finish the challenge, you'll still be shown a map from our collections---and invited to georeference it in [Allmaps](https://allmaps.org)---for every town you answer correctly!

 {{< figure src="/uploads/masstownchallenge.png" class="figure-center" caption="How many towns can you make it through?" >}}